man-group/sparrow/docs/source/array.md

 The array class provides a similar API to that of the [typed arrays](#common_apis), but with certain limitations: iterators are not provided, for performance reasons.
-Instead, a method for visiting the array and apply and algoithm to the undelying typed array is provided.
+Instead, a method for visiting the array and apply an algorithm to the undelying typed array is provided.

 Array API
 ---------